Nishanth7008/Nishanth7008/README.md

-Hello, I am a Clinical Data Programmer with 3 years of experience in the Clinical Trial Industry.
-I hold a base SAS certification and have extensive knowledge of various programming tools such as R, SAS, and Power BI.
-I have a Doctorate in Pharmacy and my expertise is in working with Clinical Trial data.
+Hello, I am a Clinical Data Programmer with 3+ years of experience in the clinical trial industry, currently transitioning towards Clinical Data Science and advanced analytics.

-Skills
-SAS programming
-R programming
+I have strong expertise in working with clinical trial datasets, including adverse events, laboratory data, and patient demographics, with a focus on deriving meaningful insights beyond traditional programming.

+My core skill set includes SAS, R, Python (learning and applying), SQL, and Power BI.
+I actively work on data analysis, visualization, and building analytical solutions that support clinical decision-making.

+I hold a Doctorate in Pharmacy, which gives me a strong understanding of clinical concepts, drug safety, and trial design — enabling me to bridge the gap between data and real-world clinical impact.

+In my current role, I:
+• Develop SAS programs for data cleaning, transformation, and analysis
+• Perform exploratory data analysis and statistical summaries using R/Python
-Power BI
+• Build interactive dashboards using Power BI for stakeholder insights
-Clinical Trial Industry knowledge
-Doctorate in Pharmacy
-Experience
-I have 3 years of experience working as a Clinical Data Programmer in the Clinical Trial Industry.
-My responsibilities include:

-Creating SAS programs for data cleaning and analysis Working with R for data visualization and statistical analysis Utilizing Power BI for creating interactive dashboards and reports Collaborating with cross-functional teams to ensure data accuracy and completeness Certification
-Base SAS Certification
-Education
-Doctorate in Pharmacy
-I am highly motivated and committed to delivering high-quality work.
-Please feel free to reach out if you have any questions or if you are interested in working together.
+• Collaborate with cross-functional teams to ensure data quality and consistency
+• Work with clinical datasets to identify trends, risks, and patterns

+I am particularly interested in:
+• Clinical Data Science
+• Risk-Based Quality Management (RBQM)
+• Real-World Data (RWD) Analytics
+• Predictive Modeling in Clinical Trials

+I am continuously building projects in these areas and expanding my skill set in machine learning and advanced analytics.

+I am open to opportunities and collaborations where I can contribute to data-driven decision-making in clinical research.